movestore/movestore.github.io/auxiliary.md

 ```

-## Local upload auxiliary files
+## 2. Local upload auxiliary files

-Apps that allow/require the App user to upload an auxiliary file during App settings configuration need to specify the [`USER_FILE`](appspec/current/settings/user_file.md) setting in the `appspec.json`.
+Apps that allow/require the App user to upload an auxiliary file during App settings configuration need to have specified the [`USER_FILE`](appspec/current/settings/user_file.md) setting in the `appspec.json`.
 If multiple files can be uploaded each of them will require a separate `USER_FILE` setting with a different `id`.
-In the case of shapefiles we recommend to give the instructions to the user to zip all files and upload them as a zipped file.
+In the case of *shapefiles* we recommend to give the instructions to the user to zip all files and upload them as a zipped file.

 The `id` in the `USER_FILE` setting in the `appspec.json` has to be unique for each upload file option, and will be used to refer to it in the code via the function `getAuxiliaryFilePath()` in `R` and `MoveAppsIo.get_auxiliary_file_path()` in `Python`.
 These functions will read in the uploaded file.
 Ensure that the `rFunction` contains `...` at the end of the list of arguments, as this will enable reading in the uploaded files(s) (e.g. `rFunction <- function(data, ...)`.
 See examples below.

+#### Local testing

+For local testing, to simulate the upload of the file by the user, place the file in the folder `uploaded-app-files`.
+Within this folder, create a folder in which each of the provided files is placed.
+This folder is located in `./data/auxiliary/user-files/uploaded-app-files/` in the R templates and in `./resources/auxiliary/user-files/uploaded-app-files/` in the Python template.
+For the local testing to work, the  `id` of the `USER_FILE` setting needs to be identical to the folder name where the file is placed (see examples below).

 #### Example
 *All App templates also contain a working example of auxiliary files*

+Folder structure for local testing: within `auxiliary/user-files/uploaded-app-files/` there is a folder called `aux_A` which contains a `.zip` file, the name of the zip file is unrestricted.
+Within the `/uploaded-app-files/` folder there is also a folder called `aux_B` which contains a csv file to be read in.

 ```
 *appspec.json*